tarunwalia/org.sample.graphwalker/README.md

 2. Generate sources: mvn graphwalker:generate-sources
       a) Interface with the name 'Sampletest_Amazon.java' should get generated inside 'target/generated-sources/graphwalker' package.
 3. Navigate to src/test/java:
-      2) Run the testcase as TestNG testcase.
+      a) Execute the testcase with TestNG.